ellis-life-hd/ellis-life-heidelberg.eu/pages/1-research.md

 **Learn about our research**
 ============================

 We are passionate about tackling the latest challenges in the application of Artificial Intelligence and Machine Learning in the life sciences.
-Enjoy this overview of our research objectives.

 **Unsupervised / Semi-supervised / Self-supervised learning**
 **Challenge:** to tackle the lack of training data